James-Alwin/AI-Fraud-Detection-Dashboard/README.md

 492 fraudulent transactions
 ```

-Because fraudulent transactions are a very small minority, accuracy alone may not fully describe fraud-detection performance.
+Fraudulent transactions represent a very small portion of the dataset.

+Therefore, accuracy alone may not fully describe fraud-detection performance.

-The project therefore also evaluates:
+The project also evaluates:

 - Precision
 - Recall